 Continue reading “10 TV shows to watch for travel inspiration in 2020”

-Travel restrictions need not put a total damper on your wanderlust.
+Here’s my guide to keeping the wanderlust at bay because travel restrictions need not put a total damper on your dreams.
 Hear me out, while we stay inside and social distance for the benefit of everyone you can still plan your next trips and explore the globe!

 Whether it’s budget restraints, time restraints or any other reasons, there’s plenty of ways to ‘travel’ and find out about places around the world.
 And, it doesn’t have to start with Trip Advisor!

-Here’s my top ways to travel internationally from the comfort of your own home…via the internet of course!
+Here’s my top ways to travel internationally from the comfort of your own home and keep the wanderlust at bay…via the internet of course!

 Don’t worry I’m not going to bang on about COVID-19 because no one needs more of that!

-Here’s my top ways to experience international museums from the comfort of your own home…via the internet of course!
+Here’s my top ways and resources to experience international museums from home…via the internet of course!

 ᵃᵈ My International Women’s Day 2020 was next level!
 I was invited to a curator’s talk to launch a brand new exhibition about strong women called ‘Man Up: Women who stepped into a man’s world’ at Chawton House!